 How can I play the game?

-As of December 2022, I’d recommend the FAUCETWO by GAMO2 with the following options:
+I’d recommend the FAUCETWO by GAMO2 with the following options:

 - Either DJDAO buttons with 60g springs or SANWA buttons with 20g springs.
 (40g springs are slightly more arcade-accurate, but the difference is very slight and DAO doesn’t stock them.)
 It’s possible to upgrade later, but a bit of a hassle.